 1. Wear hearing protective gear: you should always wear noise protecting gear such as earmuffs or earplugs when working around loud equipment at home.
 You can also get specialized hearing protection equipment from hearing clinics.

 2. Limit exposure to noisy activities at home: Music has been proven to have a therapeutic effect on a senior’s mental wellbeing.
 However, you should take care of how long you listen to audio devices and also monitor the volume.
-Extreme music volume can damage the ear drum and therefore lead to hearing loss in the long run.
+Extreme music volume can damage the eardrum and therefore lead to hearing the loss in the long run.

 3. Buy quieter products: You can protect your hearing by checking and comparing the DB ratings on the products or asking for products with low noise.